AlapanSen/Earthquake-prediction-using-Machine-learning-models/README.md

 <li><b>BIKRAM SARDAR</b> Github: <a href="https://github.com/sardarbikram07">sardarbikram07</a></li>
 </ul>
 <h2>Abstract</h2>
-Earthquakes are natural disasters that can cause significant damage and loss of life.
-Accurate prediction of earthquakes is essential for developing early warning systems, disaster planning, risk assessment, and scientific research.
-This project aims to predict the magnitude and probability of Earthquake occurring in a particular region (California, United States) from the historic data of that region using various Machine learning models.
+Earthquakes are natural disasters that can beget significant damage and loss of life.
+Accurate vaticination of earthquakes is essential for developing early warning systems, disaster planning, threat assessment, and scientific exploration.
+This design aims to prognosticate the magnitude and probability of Earthquake being in a particular region( California, United States) from the major data of that region using colorful Machine literacy models.

 <h2>Dataset</h2>
 The dataset used in this project is called the <a href="http://socr.ucla.edu/docs/resources/SOCR_Data/SOCR_Data_Earthquakes_Over3.html">"SOCR Earthquake Dataset"</a>, and it contains information about earthquakes that have occurred with a magnitude of 3.0 or greater in California, United States.